ryupold/rgb-pi/README.md

 ##### delay
-This is the minimum value threads wait between their processing intervals increase this value to get more cpu time for other programs decrease this value, to get smoother fading don't set this value lower or equal 0!!!
+This is the minimum value threads wait between their processing intervals increase this value to get more cpu time for other programs decrease this value, to get smoother fading.
+Do not set this value lower or equal 0!!!
 ```python
 DELAY = 0.01
 ```